margotwagner/my-website-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am excited about modernizing mental health treatment and diagnostics through tech as well as making healthcare, science, and engineering more understandable, accessible, and equitable.
-I hope to use this site to make news and topics in science and engineering more consumable.
+I am excited about modernizing how we treat and diagnose mental health through tech.
+I also hope to make science, tech, and healthcare more understandable, accessible, and equitable.
 Feel free to reach out to discuss an idea or grab a coffee!
-I believe open collaboration is the best path forward.

 Also here you'll find my passions including skiing, travelling, comedy, writing and more!